kubeflow/website/content/en/docs/components/multi-tenancy/overview.md

 of the profiles.
 Resources created by the notebooks (for example, training jobs and deployments) also inherit the same access.

+Pipelines is partially integrated with multi-user isolation starting from Kubeflow v1.1.
+You can find more information on [Multi-user Isolation for Pipelines](https://www.kubeflow.org/docs/pipelines/multi-user/).

-Metadata and Pipelines or any other applications currently don't have full fledged integration with isolation, though they do have access to the user identity through the headers of the incoming requests.
+Metadata or any other applications currently don't have full fledged integration with isolation, though they do have access to the user identity through the headers of the incoming requests.
 It's up to the individual applications to use the available identity and isolation features